adriangb/di/docs/wiring.md

 - Injecting a non-identifiabletype, like a `list[str]`
 - Injecting the result of a function (`param: some_function` is not valid in Python)
 - The type being injected is not well-behaved and you need to tell `di` how to construct it
+- You want to attach metadata to the target (like explicitly setting the `scope`)

 Let's take our previous example and look at how we would have used markers if `DBConn` accepted a `host: str` paramter instead of our `Config` class directly: